realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

       that many people looked far and wide for _ANY_ solution to gain a foothold on the process and make it more predictable and manageable.
 Unfotunately, knowledge work is FUNDAMENTALLY risky and not possible to plan because its a process of DISCOVERY, not a process of manufacturing.
-    - The biggest risk to manage in software development is that we may **NEVER** find a workable solution in the time allotted._ This is not changeable.
-It's a fundamental ground-level understanding of knowledge work.
+    - The biggest risk to manage in software development is that _**WE MAY NEVER FIND**_ a workable solution in the time allotted. _This is not changeable.
+It's a fundamental limitation of all knowledge work._

-    - ### Dealing with the principal risks involved with knowledge work is the core problem in planning software development.
+    - ### Dealing with the principal risks involved with knowledge work is the core problem in all software development.

   - ## The Problem with Applying "Production Management" Methodologies to Software Development Knowledge Work
     - The main issues with all these approaches is that they assume that software development is just another